jcsmileyjr/BikeRide/README.md

 **React Native:** JavaScript mobile app framework

-**Git-Hub:** Web-based version control repository and Internet hosting service
+**GitHub:** Web-based version control repository and Internet hosting service

 **React-Navigation:**  Navigation library for React’s web and mobile apps

 **Native-Base:** Open source UI component library for React Native

-**Abode XD:** A wire-framing tool used to create a mockup/visual of what is to be coded
+**Adobe XD:** A wire-framing tool used to create a mockup/visual of what is to be coded

 **Jest:** A testing framework for unit testing.